June in Tokyo gets a bad reputation. They say it's plum rain season. Stay away!

 Q: Are there any festivals in June?

-Head to Tokyo this June with UME Travel
+Plan Your Tokyo June Trip with UME Travel

-Don't let a little rain ruin your adventure in Tokyo.
-At UME Travel, we specialise in transforming the "tricky" rainy season into a seamless luxury experience.
+Now that you know what the weather is really like in Tokyo in June, you can plan your trip with total confidence.
+Don't let a little rain ruin your adventure!
+At UME Travel, we specialize in transforming the "tricky" rainy season into a seamless luxury experience.